Best electric seven-seaters that offer both sustainability and space

 The pros and cons of seven-seat electric cars

-As with all electric cars, though, it’s important to make sure you can live with the limitations.
-Make sure you have somewhere convenient to charge it before you buy and weigh up whether the EV’s maximum driving range is sufficient for you daily driving needs.
+As with all EVs, though, it’s important to make sure you can live with their limitations.
+Make sure you have somewhere convenient to charge it before you buy and weigh up whether the EV’s maximum driving range is sufficient for your daily driving needs.
 Otherwise, you could end up buying a very expensive headache.
-Check out our guide on the benefits of electric cars to find out more about living with an EV.
+That said, with the Peugeot e-5008’s range of more than 400 miles (claimed), it’s becoming less of an issue.
+Check out our guide on the benefits of electric cars to find out more about living with an EV day-to-day.

 Also, unless your rationale for going electric is purely ethical, think about whether the running costs versus a petrol or diesel car will make the higher purchase price of an EV worthwhile for you.
 We also have a list of the best seven-seater cars with conventional petrol or diesel engines.